cwallenwein/progressive-scheduling/README.md

 # Progressive Scheduling

 progressive_scheduling is a PyTorch-compatible library that provides learning rate schedulers based on training progress rather than steps.
-This is useful in scenarios where it is hard to estimate the total number of steps before starting the training (e.g. when training for a specific duration in seconds).
+This is useful in scenarios where it is hard to estimate the total number of steps before starting the training (e.g. when training for a specific duration in seconds like https://arxiv.org/pdf/2212.14034).

 ## Features